Asiwomex/CI-CD-todo-api/README.md

 •	Enter a role name (e.g., EC2CodeDeployRole).
 •	Add a description if desired.
 •	Click "Create role."

+### Step 2b: Create IAM role for Code Deploy
+The Policy should contain the following
+Search for and select the following policies:
+- AWSCodeDeployFullAccess
+- AWSCodeDeployRole
+- AmazonEC2FullAccess
+- AmazonEC2RoleForCodeDeploy
+- AmazonS3ReadOnlyAccess (if your CodeDeploy application accesses S3 for deployment packages) Enter role name, Create role

 ## Step 3: Attach IAM Role to EC2 Instance
 1. Open the EC2 Console: